Halford Mackinder: Politics

 From 1900, Mackinder taught economic geography at the London School of Economics and in 1902 he became a full-time lecturer and put in charge of setting up a geography department at the LSE.
 In 1905 he resigned his position at Oxford.
 In 1903 he became the second director of the LSE and worked here until 1908.
 Here he organized courses for army officers in the colonial services at what came to be known as "Mackindergarten".
 His position brought him into a circle of influential people.
 He became a member of the Coefficients dining club, set up in 1902 by the Fabian campaigners Sidney and Beatrice Webb, which brought together social reformers and advocates of national efficiency.
 Other members included Leo S. Amery, Sir Edward Grey, W. A. S. Hewins, L. J. Maxse, H. G. Wells, and Michael Sadler.
-Around 1900 Mackinder sought a seat as a liberal candidate at Warwick and Leamington and failed.
+At the 1900 election Mackinder sought a seat as a Liberal candidate at Warwick and Leamington and was defeated.
 By 1903, Mackinder had changed his political position and no longer supported free trade.
-He quit the liberals, advocated protectionism and became a conservative party member.
+He quit the Liberals, advocated protectionism and became a Conservative Party member.
 In 1904 he formulated his "Heartland Theory" and became keenly involved in geopolitics.
 In 1904 he founded the Compatriots Club along with Hewins and Amery which supported tariffs in imperialism.
 In 1908 he was funded by Alfred Milner and Leo Amery to take part in politics.
 He visited Canada and gave lectures on imperialism.
 He stood unsuccessfully as a Liberal Unionist in a by-election for Hawick Burghs in 1909.
 He was elected to Parliament in January 1910 as Liberal Unionist member for the Glasgow Camlachie constituency and remained MP until he was defeated in 1922 as a Unionist.
 He was knighted in the 1920 New Year Honours for his services as an MP.